reshmabidikar/slate/source/includes/_invoice.md

 ### Remove custom fields from invoice

-Remove a specified set of custom fields from the invoice
+Delete one or more custom fields from an invoice.
+It accepts query parameters corresponding to the custom field ids to be deleted. if no query parameters are specified, it deletes all the custom fields corresponding to the invoice.

 **HTTP Request**